Gadiguibou/gadiguibou.github.io/_pages/meta.md

 ## License

-The following directories and their contents are Copyright Gabriel Lacroix.
+The following directories of the repository and their contents are Copyright Gabriel Lacroix.
 You may not reuse anything therein without my permission:

 - _pages
 - _notes

-All other directories and files use [the GNU General Public License v3.0](/LICENSE) included at the root of this website as **LICENSE**.
+All other directories and files use [the GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).